-The Yuba Community College District (YCCD) is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges (10 Commercial Blvd.; Suite 204; Novato, CA 94949; 415-506-0234), an institutional accrediting body recognized by the Commission on Recognition of Postsecondary Accreditation and the U.S. Department of Education.
-The College is recognized as a two-year institution of collegiate grade by the University of California system.
-California State University system, California Community Colleges, the American Association of Collegiate Registrars and Admissions Officers, and the Veterans' Administration.
-Reference may also be made to the "Accredited Higher Institutions" Bulletin of the Office of Education, U.S. Government Printing Office; to the "Junior College Directory" of the American Association of Junior Colleges; and to "American Junior Colleges" published by the American Council on Education, Washington, D.C.
+Woodland Community College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges 10 Commercial Blvd.
+Ste 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education Association of Junior Colleges; and to "American Junior Colleges" published by the American Council on Education, Washington, D.C.